Associate Professor Susan Luckman

 |URL for Business Card:||http://people.unisa.edu.au/Susan.Luckman|

-Dr Susan Luckman is Associate Head of School: Research of the School of Communication, International Studies and Languages at the University of South Australia.
+Dr Susan Luckman is Associate Professor: Cultural Studies in the School of Communication, International Studies and Languages at the University of South Australia.
 She is also a member of the Hawke Research Institute and leader of the CIL Cultural Research Group.
 Susan is the author of the forthcoming title Craft and the Creative Economy (Palgrave Macmillan 2015), Locating Cultural Work: The Politics and Poetics of Rural, Regional and Remote Creativity (Palgrave Macmillan 2012), and co-edited the anthology on creative music cultures and the global economy (Sonic Synergies, Ashgate 2008), and numerous book chapters, peer-reviewed journal articles and government reports on cultural work, creative industries and creative micro-entrepreneurialism.

 Susan is an interdisciplinary cultural studies scholar whose work is concerned with the intersections of culture, place and creativity.
 Using mostly interview and ethnographic methodologies, her research has explored these relationships in relation to creative and cultural industries; digital media; and grassroots innovation.